capactio/capact/docs/proposal/20201209-action-rollback.md

   parent of the TypeInstance.
 - If User triggered an Action which created a given TypeInstance, then the TypeInstance has the `standalone: true` property.
-- User can trigger rollback Action only for a TypeInstance which has `standalone` property set to `true` and if they are not used by any other TypeInstances (in other words - they don't have any ancestor).
+- User can trigger rollback Action only for a TypeInstance which has `standalone` property set to `true`.
+In case of the "delete" rollback strategy, another condition is if they are not used by any other TypeInstances (in other words - they don't have any ancestor).

 ### Changes in Local OCH API